+THE PROBLEM

 In Pancasila, Indonesia clearly states that it will ensure social justice for every Indonesian.
 Social justice is a condition where everyone has equal rights and opportunities (SDFoundation, 2016).
 However, disparities in job opportunities in rural and urban cities are still visible.
-According to Tauhid Ahmad, the director of INDEF, there are limited job opportunities in rural areas that force their workforces to move to the cities to find a living.
-He adds that these limited job opportunities in villages lead to economic disparity, which according to BPS, in 2022 urban poverty rate is at 7.53 percent and rural poverty at 12.36 percent.
-This problem becomes urgent as the BPS shows that the rural poverty rate has fluctuated at 12-13% since 2017.
+According to Tauhid Ahmad, the director of INDEF, there are limited job opportunities in rural areas, which necessitates their workforce to move to the cities to find a living.
+He adds that these limited job opportunities in villages lead to economic disparity: according to Badan Pusat Statistik (BPS), in 2022, the urban poverty rate is at 7.53 percent and rural poverty at 12.36 percent.
+This problem becomes urgent as the BPS shows that the rural poverty rate has fluctuated between 12-13% since 2017.

+THE SOLUTION

-MSMEs bring a clear solution to this issue.
-According to BKPM, Indonesian MSMEs accounted for more than 61% of the country's GDP and consumed over 97% of domestic employment.
+Micro, Small, and Medium Enterprises (MSMEs) bring a clear solution to this issue.
+According to Badan Koordinasi Penanaman Modal, Indonesian MSMEs accounted for more than 61% of the country's GDP and employed over 97% of domestic workforce.
 Consequently, the growth of MSMEs in rural areas is a viable approach to providing more employment opportunities in rural areas and stimulating regional economic activities.

+THE COMPLICATIONS

 To improve enterprises in rural areas, one needs to understand that it can be challenging due to infrastructure disparity.

 For instance, Kak Narti, a female business owner from Bolu, travels twenty hours per month to buy her inventories in Makassar.
 Her gender makes it even more difficult for her because she needs to make the 20 hours of the business trip while taking care of her kid since our culture heavily sees women as the family's caretakers.
 Luckily, she found a solution to her problem when she became a client of UTG, in which she got access to buy her inventories in the comfort of her home.

+PERSONAL MOTIVATION

+Biar nyambunggg, certain disini kenapa sih kamu kok bisa tergerak untuk ingin membantu menyelesaikan masalah ini?
+Ini juga penting karena sebagai pembaca, aku bisa cukup melihat rencana kamu dengan jelas, tetapi aku nggak terlalu kenal dengan diri kamu dan motivasi kamu.
+Jadi, sebagai pembaca, aku sudah cukup jelas tentang ‘apa yang Jibran mau lakukan,’ tapi belum jelas tentang ‘siapa itu Jibran.’

+Jadi nanti flow nya seperti ini: 1) ada masalah, 2) ini solusi nya, 3) tapi solusi itu ga bisa langsung di implement, karena ada komplikasi, 4) tapi karena pengalaman pribadi saya yang memotivasi saya, saya ingin sekali untuk bisa mengatasi masalah ini.
+Baru setelah ini lanjut ke 5) apa yang saya sudah lakukan.

+WHAT I’VE DONE

 The idea of helping other female entrepreneurs in rural areas and giving women an equal opportunity to do their business prompted me to leave my secure job at a multinational retail company to lead a small family business in Makassar called UTG.

 UTG is a wholesale clothing company that wants to enable women-led small clothing businesses to purchase their inventories from anywhere at any time.
 As a company, we believe that female-led fashion business units in rural areas can only grow if they have the same access to a wide variety of clothing suppliers that MSMEs in the city have access to.
-Hence, UTG serves 3000 clothing brands that MSMEs can buy through their phone.
+Hence, UTG serves 3,000 clothing brands that MSMEs can buy through their phone.
 My bachelor's degree in entrepreneurship enables me to bring about a few adjustments that are advantageous to both rural businesses and UTG as a business.